kingsdigitallab/refida/README.md

 - The process starts with extracting data from relevant sections of the documents into a single CSV file, which is then used by the different machine learning processes;
 - [Zero shot](https://en.wikipedia.org/wiki/Zero-shot_learning) topic classification
-  is applied to extract impact categories, fields of research and impact outputs;
+  is applied to extract impact categories, fields of research and impact pathways's outputs;
 - A [transformers](<https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)>)-based
   language model is used to extract entities (mainly organisations and locations) from the data.
 The location data is further enriched by applying geocoding to gather